 After our delay, we finished our day walking quickly – desperately – to the highway to hitch to town.
 Though we had seen some unbelievable sights, our bodies were craving rest, relaxation, and calories.
 I continue to be impressed by the athletic accomplishments we’ve achieved on this trail, far surpassing our expectations.
 But, I sincerely hope there aren’t any more 165 mile stretches on this hike, unless I can ride this guy…

 With our combination of alternates, we have walked 1600 miles from Mexico to Dubois, WY, leaving about 1000 to go to Canada!
-Follow along here, on Facebook, and Instagram as we hike north to complete our Triple Crown of Hiking.
+Follow along here or Instagram as we hike north to complete our Triple Crown of Hiking.